nf-core/mnaseseq/docs/output.md

 ## Merged replicate-level analysis

 The alignments associated with all of the replicates from the same experimental condition can also be merged.
-This can be useful to increase the coverage for peak-calling and for other analyses that require high sequencing depth such as [motif footprinting](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3959825/).
+This can be useful to increase the coverage for nucleosome positioning analysis.
 The analysis steps and directory structure for `bwa/mergedLibrary/` and `bwa/mergedReplicate/` are almost identical.

 File names in the resulting directory (i.e. `bwa/mergedReplicate/`) will have the '`.mRp.`' suffix to denote **m**erged **R**e**p**licates.

-You can skip this portion of the analysis by specifying the `--skipMergeReplicate` parameter.
+You can skip this portion of the analysis by specifying the `--skip_merge_replicates` parameter.

 >NB: Merged library-level alignments will be used for read counting relative to the consensus merged replicate-level peakset.
 This is the only way in which differential analysis can be performed at the merged replicate-level.